 1. Patients with achlorhydria.

-2. Rinsing the testing solution in the mouth, which can allow contact with urease-positive bacteria.
+2. Rinsing the testing solution in the mouth or not using the straw provided in the kit, which can allow contact with urease-positive bacteria.

 3. The presence of other gastric spiral organisms such as Helicobacter heilmanii.